AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: ASCII

-You can also specify the unit size (:guilabel:`Byte`, :guilabel:`Halfword` or :guilabel:`Word`), the format (:guilabel:`Hexadecimal`, :guilabel:`Decimal`,
+Specify the unit size (:guilabel:`Byte`, :guilabel:`Halfword` or :guilabel:`Word`) and the format (:guilabel:`Hexadecimal`,
-:guilabel:`Octal` or :guilabel:`ASCII`), and you can display the corresponding ASCII value at the same time.
+:guilabel:`Decimal`, :guilabel:`Octal` or :guilabel:`ASCII`) and you can
+display the corresponding ASCII value at the same time.

 The :kbd:`up` and :kbd:`down` arrows as well as the :kbd:`Page up` and :kbd:`Page down` keys in the memory text area allows you to walk through the memory in order of ascending or descending addresses respectively.

-Finally, you can modify a memory area by clicking on the location you want to modify, and by entering the new values.
+Finally, modify a memory area by clicking on the location you want to modify, and by entering the new values.
 Modified values will appear in a different color (red by default) and will only be written account (i.e written to the target) when you click on the :guilabel:`Submit changes` button.
 Clicking on the :guilabel:`Undo changes` or going up or down in the memory will undo your editing.

 Clicking on :guilabel:`Close` will close the memory window, canceling your last pending changes, if any.